fiasco/cloud-api-sdk-php/FUNCTIONS.md

 ## getApplicationsUsageLinks

-Retrieves traversal links for an application's usage data.
+Retrieves traversal links for detailed metrics on usage (views and visits) of your application.
 ```php
 $response = $client->getApplicationsUsageLinks([
 	'ApplicationUuid' => $ApplicationUuid